 Thanksgiving will provide a lot of us with an opportunity not to be missed — homemade bone broth.
 I’ll leave the health claims to the experts, but there’s no denying you can’t buy anything like it in a can and it’s so simple.
 Save bones from ribs, pork chops, steaks, roasts, and chicken, even rotisserie chicken from the deli.
 Just stockpile them in your freezer till you have enough to cook a batch.
 One turkey will be enough, maybe even too much for one batch.
-This is a job for your slow cooker.
+This is a job for your slow cooker or instant pot.
 You can chop all the vegetables any time during the day, literally a 10-minute job, toss in the bones (skin too, especially if you’re lucky enough to score a smoked bird) and refrigerate till evening.
 Add the water when you’re ready to start the cooker and let it cook on high for 12 hours.
 In the morning drain the liquid off, discard the solids, and refrigerate the stock for a few hours.
 You can then scoop off any hardened fat and divide the stock into containers for freezing.
 I like to divide it into quart, 2-cup, and 1-cup containers.
 An ice cube tray is also a handy way to freeze small quantities for recipes that only need a few tablespoons of stock.
 I always add a dried cayenne or chile pepper to the crockpot.
 It doesn’t add noticeable heat but it does add a nice layer of flavor.
 Save the salt for your final recipe.
 It’s not necessary here unless you’ll be drinking the broth straight up.
 Even then it’s best to season to taste after it’s cooked, drained, and defatted.

 — Joan, 18 November 2015